dperuo/dperuo/README.md

 There are no [sacred cows](https://en.wikipedia.org/wiki/Sacred_cow_(idiom)) here.
 Start from [First Principles](https://en.wikipedia.org/wiki/First_principle) and try everything.
 Keep what works, discard the rest.

+### All Meetings Are Optional

+Opt out of any meeting, at any time, for any reason.
+You get to decide if a meeting is the best use of your time.

 ## Work Hours

 ### I Don’t Track How You Work